DimasKama/Webcam/README.md

-  "display_offset_y": 1.3,       // Y offset of webcams displayed above players' head "display_size": 1.2,           // Size of webcams displayed above players' head "hide_nicknames": true,        // Whether to hide player's nickname if his webcam is enabled "display_self_webcam": false,  // Whether to show the player's webcam to himself "synced": {                    // These settings are synchronized with clients
+  "display_offset_y": 1.3,       // Y offset of webcams displayed above players' head "display_size": 1.2,           // Size of webcams displayed above players' head "hide_nicknames": true,        // Whether to hide player's nickname if his webcam is enabled "display_self_webcam": true,   // Whether to show the player's webcam to himself "synced": {                    // These settings are synchronized with clients
     "image_dimension": 360,      // Side dimension of square webcam images
     "mtu": 1100,                 // Maximum Transmission Unit of packets.
 You can lower this, if image on webcam starts look glitchy or not arrives at all